 - User-friendly navigation.
 Short, logical paths, familiar category names and easy-to-grasp site hierarchy leads to lower bounce rates and increased conversion rates.
 Simple menu structure is one of the vital parts of a positive customer experience and remains a top priority in the eCommerce industry.

 - Breadcrumbs.
-Breadcrumbs is a form of a site navigation that simplifies user experience by showing them where they are on the site and making it easy to move between categories, products, and informational pages.
+Breadcrumbs are a form of site navigation that simplifies the user experience by showing them where they are on the site and making it easy to move between categories, products, and informational pages.
 Adding breadcrumb navigation will also help you squeeze some SEO juice, as it ensures search engines find and understand all pages that need to be crawled.

 - Smooth checkout.
 Checkout page is probably the most important part of your site.
 Focus on reducing the steps in a checkout process to a bare minimum and employ foolproof optimization strategies, such as adding the right mix of payment gateways and offering free shipping, to maximize your profits.

 - The F-pattern.
 Studies have shown that people almost always read and browse pages in an F-shaped pattern, viewing the left side of the screen far more often than the right.
 Placing the most important information on the left side of your homepage and product pages will result in increased levels of engagement.

 Want to Learn More?

 - How to Create a Great Product Page